 Family Disaster Plan: A family disaster plan is a document that outlines how to prepare your family to face an emergency.

-Disability/Special Needs Disaster Plan: A special needs/disability disaster plan is a document that outlines caring for a special needs person or a person with disabilities in an emergency.
+Disability Disaster Plan: A disability, and others with access & functional needs disaster plan is a document that outlines caring for a person with disabilities in an emergency.

 - School Disaster Plan: All school districts, colleges, and Universities have disaster plans specific to their District.
 Please check with your child's school.